jaredsbt/cse15l-lab-reports/LabReport5.md

 submitting a java file.
 Please make sure the extension of your file is .java and the file name is ListExamples ---> (ListExamples.java)

+## Student Post
+![StudentFixed] (images/FixedBashCommand.png)

+I see.
+The command needed a git url so it can access a correct java file type.